Why Choose Building BiologyTM?

 Since moving to California in January 2010, Oram has become involved with several green building and networking organizations in the LA area.
 These include Green Business Networking of Santa Monica, the Westside Holistic Chamber of Commerce of Los Angeles, the Westside Health Practitioners Group of Santa Monica, Los Angeles Bioneers, and the Mind Body Spirit Business Network of Orange County.

-Oram also served as chairman of the 2011/12 Conference Planning Committee of the International Institute for Bau-biologieTM and Ecology.
-(The conference was held October 12-16, 2012.
-Information, including DVDs of the presentations, can be obtained here.)
+Oram also served on the Conference Planning Committee of the International Institute for Bau-biologieTM and Ecology for the past two conferences, held in Tucson in 2011 and Washington, DC in 2012.
+Oram was Chairman of the Planning Committee for the 2012 Conference.
+Information, including DVDs of presentations at the latest conference, can be obtained here.